nheatyon/AIAudioReplier/README.md

 ## Install

-To use the script via python <b>(>=3.11)</b>, you need to download the source and go to the folder where the "requirements.txt" file is located.<br/>
+To use the script via python <b>(>=3.11)</b>, you need to download the source and go to the folder where the "requirements.txt" file is located.
 Here you will need to execute the following command:
 ```sh
 pip3 install -r requirements.txt
 ```